 No. The teacher making the plan owns the plan.
 It would be reasonable for the school principal to copy the plan and hold it in the school office as a ready reference when discussing the plan with the teacher.
 However, a copy should not be sent to, nor filed at, central office.
 The principal is responsible for staff supervision.
 Therefore, sending the professional growth plan beyond the school serves no purpose.
 All copies of the professional growth plan must be returned to the teacher after the year-end review.

 4. What happens if I don’t do an annual professional growth plan?

-If teachers do not develop an annual professional growth plan and submit it to the principal according to school authority policy, they may be subject to the discipline procedures of the school authority.
+If teachers do not develop and submit an annual professional growth plan to the principal according to school authority policy, they may be subject to the discipline procedures of the school authority.
 Teachers should be aware of timelines and other responsibilities outlined in the school board’s policy.

 5. Can I keep my professional growth plan?